Showing posts with label Barbara Hershey. Show all posts

 PERFORMANCES

 Critics were divided over The Baby Maker’s overall merits, but the quality of Barbara Hershey’s performance was undisputed.
-And without a doubt, her performance is the single most distinguished takeaway from the entire film.
+Without a doubt, her performance is the single most distinguished takeaway from the entire film.
 Barbara Hershey’s real-life hippie-dippy reputation may have blighted her early career (and indeed may have cost her a much-deserved Oscar nod for her role here), but it’s precisely her naturalness in the role that grounds the film.
 Though her character may have been written as an archetype, it's Hershey who comes across as the real thing.
-Hers is the film's defining voice and ultimately its saving grace.
+Hers is the film's defining voice and, ultimately, its saving grace.

 Making his film debut, actor Scott Glenn is very good as Tish's sweet but immature boyfriend.